 5. Minimize the amount of writing during independent reading time.

 It is important to provide students with daily sustained periods of independent reading.
-Keep in mind that whenever you have students write during this time you are taking away from their time to grow as readers.
+Keep in mind that whenever you have students write during this time you are taking away from their time to read continuous text.
 I’m not saying that students shouldn’t write about their reading, but that we should be more choosy about what we’re letting interrupt our students’ independent reading time.

-My top 5 are all based on my opinion and experiences.
+My top 5 are all based on my professional reading and experiences.
 I would love to hear how you help inspire your students to love reading.